NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    var csvFile = "/resources/Theme/WildApricotTextManager/wildapricot-textmanager-config.csv"; // location of EZ Wild Apricot Web Designer configuration file

-   var showInspectorLink = true; // this will show the Inspector mode link in the footer of the website, set to false to turn off var inspectorKeword = "?dev"; // this is the URL keyword that enables Inspector mode var inspectorContainerId = "el-details"; //this is the Element ID that contains the Inspector var inspectorlocation = "bottom"; //this is the location of the Inspector, can be set to "top" as well
+   var showInspectorLink = true; // this will show the Inspector mode link in the footer of the website, set to false to turn off

+   var showInspectorHover = true; // this will show the Inspector Hover mode, set to false to turn off var inspectorHoverColor= "red"; // this will change the the Inspector Hover mode outline, set to any CSS color or hex value

+   var inspectorKeyword = "?dev"; // this is the URL keyword that enables Inspector mode var inspectorContainerId = "el-details"; //this is the Element ID that contains the Inspector var inspectorlocation = "bottom"; //this is the location of the Inspector, can be set to "top" as well